-If you cannot pay your tax debt in full, you may be able to request an installment agreement with the State.
+If you cannot pay your tax liability in full, you may be able to request an installment agreement with the State.
 There are a number of criteria that you must meet in order to qualify, including having your tax returns in order, and the State will require you to comply closely with whatever conditions they give you.
-Should your request be accepted, penalties and interest may still be applied to whatever portion of your debt remains unpaid.
+Should your request be accepted, penalties and interest may still be applied to whatever portion of your liability remains unpaid.

 Priority One: Stopping Aggressive Enforced Collections

 Penalties and Interest

 Failure to pay or file your taxes by their due dates can result in additions to your total liability in the form of penalties and interest.
 Each varies in amount by circumstance and the type of tax left unpaid.

 The State may hold an individual responsible for the tax liability of a business.
 The individual is determined based upon their status, as a corporate officer or another such bearer of responsibility within the business.

 If you so choose, you may authorize a qualified individual to represent you in tax matters before the DOR or associated proceedings.
 To do so, you must first complete the appropriate documentation.